[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: Nosferatu, We Live In Time, The Stuff, Queer, A Real Pain, Babygirl, A Complete Unknown, The Brutalist

-The cinema trips started with a bang, as the first film I saw ended up being my favourite of the year (alongside Sinners, which I'll t alk about later).
-The story of Nosferatu is a one we've all seen a thousand times, and yes I was a little confused by the fact that this was an American-made film, set in Germany, but with most actors speaking RP English... however, this snowy gothic tale was so wonderfully atmospheric and stunning to look at, and the final frame is still seared into my brain.
-The film - and particularly its cinematography - was criminally ignored during Awards season.
+The cinema trips started with a bang, as the first film I saw ended up being my favourite of the year (alongside Sinners, which I'll talk about later).
+The plot of Nosferatu is one we've all seen a thousand times, so it all felt a bit too familiar, and yes I was a little confused by the fact that this was an American-made film, set in Germany, but with most actors speaking RP English... however, this snowy gothic tale was wonderfully atmospheric and stunning to look at, and the final frame is still seared into my brain, so I can almost forgive the rest.
+The film - and particularly its cinematography - was criminally ignored during Awards Season.

 We Live In Time was a much smaller, lighter film, and I watched it predominantly for the cast.
 I felt like Andrew Garfield was a bit underused after the first act, and the fact that Florence Pugh's character had not one but two world-class careers stopped their story from being as relatable as it should've been, but I enjoyed the film enough to buy a copy as soon as it had its physical release.

 I saw The Stuff at a Cult Film Club screening at Derby Quad, hosted by Edward's organisation Enigmatic Retro Rewind.
-As with many of the films they screen, I expected this to be 'so bad it's good', and I will say that the fake adverts for 'the stuff' within the film were very funny.
-However there was such a sudden and gross use of racism in the final act of the film, I have no intention of recommending it to anyone.
+As with many of the films they screen, I expected this to be 'so bad it's good', and I will say that the fake adverts for the titular Stuff within the film were very funny.
+However, there was such a sudden and gross use of racism in the final act of the film, I have no intention of recommending it to anyone.

-After my so-so response to Challengers, I wasn't sure how much I was going to enjoy Luca Gaudignino's latest film, but Queer ended up taking my breath away.
-It's a little too long, and the last couple of scenes head into a David Lynch (RIP!) level of weird, and yet it's one of the most honest depictions of the human experience I've seen in recent memory.
-The close-up shots where Daniel Craig (also snubbed at awards season) was reaching longingly towards his lover's naked back were so visceral, I could almost feel his skin.
+After my so-so response to Challengers, I wasn't sure how much I was going to enjoy Luca Gaudagnino's latest film, but Queer ended up taking my breath away.
+It's a little too long, and the last couple of scenes head into a David Lynch (RIP!) level of weird... yet it's somehow one of the most honest depictions of the human experience I've seen in recent memory.
+The close-up shots where Daniel Craig (also snubbed during Awards Season) is reaching longingly towards his lover's naked back were so visceral, I could almost feel his skin.
 Just a phenomenal film.

-A Real Pain found a beautiful balance between humour and heartache, with the most incredible supporting performance from Kieran Culkin (great to see Will Sharpe in the film, too!).
+A Real Pain juggles humour and heartache beautifully, with the most incredible supporting performance from Kieran Culkin (it was great to see Will Sharpe in the film, too!).
 Although I found some of the dialogue to be a bit on-the-nose, this was balanced out by the use of a respectful quietness when the characters visited a real concentration camp, captured on film for the first time ever.

 I was always going to enjoy A Complete Unknown for its soundtrack and the era its set in; the actors also carried it well.
-I felt as though the story played second fiddle to the musical numbers, but overall the film was elevated by its stronger moments, such as the final, heart-breaking scene with a wordless performance from Scoot McNairy.
+I felt as though the story played second fiddle to the musical numbers, which made it a tad forgettable, but overall the film was elevated by its stronger moments, such as the final, heart-breaking scene with a wordless performance from Scoot McNairy.

 And finally in January, I saw The Brutalist.
-It wasn't always the easiest watch (there's two scenes in particular which will stop me from watching the film again), and the time-jump ending didn't quite feel like a satisfying ending after everything that's gone before.
-But the film looked amazing, especially when you consider the film's budget (I loved the shots of the Carrara marble!), and the performances were exceptional too.
-I also really liked the use of an interval, as I was able to use the time to chat to my fellow audience members about what they thought of the film - in addition to using the bathroom - so I hope that more longer films will consider having them.
+It wasn't always the easiest watch (there are two scenes in particular which will stop me from watching the film again), and the time-jump ending didn't quite feel satisfying after everything that had gone before.
+But the film looked amazing (I loved the shots of the Carrara marble!), especially when you consider the restricted budget, and the performances were exceptional too.
+I also really liked the use of an interval, as I was able to use the time to chat to my fellow audience members about what they thought of the film - in addition to using the bathroom - so I hope that other longer films will consider having them in the future.

 FEBRUARY 2025